Dodgers vs. Angels game chat

-The games still don’t count just yet, but they are in major league stadiums now.
-The Dodgers are back home for one night, playing the Angels on Sunday night at Dodger Stadium, before the Freeway Series moves to Anaheim for the final two games.
+The Dodgers and Angels are back at it again in the Freeway Series, but on Monday they are in Anaheim, the site of the final two spring training games remaining for both teams.

-Clayton Kershaw starts for the Dodgers, with left-hander Tucker Davidson going for the Angels.
+Former Angel Noah Syndergaard starts for the Dodgers, and former Dodger Tyler Anderson starts for the Angels.

-Other Dodgers scheduled to pitch in this one are Brusdar Graterol, Yency Almonte, Phil Bickford, and Shelby Miller.

 Dodgers-Angels lineups